 In 2010, the U.S. Senate cleared the way for Solicitor General Elena Kagan to become the newest member of the Supreme Court when it voted 63-37 to confirm her nomination by President Barack Obama.
 She was sworn in two days later to succeed the retiring John Stevens.

 In 2012, a gunman police described as a white supremacist shot six people to death, wounded four others, then killed himself at a Sikh temple in Oak Creek, Wis.
 The victims were one woman and five men, and ranged in age from 39 to 84.
 Police treated the shooting as a domestic terrorism incident.

-In 2016, the Summer Olympics opening ceremony kicks off in Rio de Janeiro, Brazil.
+In 2016, the Summer Olympics opening ceremony kicked off in Rio de Janeiro, Brazil.

 In 2019, the Indian government announced plans to strip autonomy from the predominantly Muslim Kashmir region.